“Que doivent faire les blancs ?” Forthcoming. Mouvements, La Découverte.

 “Cooperation: With or Without Shared Intentions,” 2022.
 Ethics 132 (2): 414-444.

 In this paper, I refute an orthodoxy of shared agency theory, namely the view that shared intentions to φ are necessary and sufficient for φ to count as an instance of cooperation.
 I then take stock and articulate the everyday conception of cooperation that this refutation implies.

-“Agency and Practical Reasoning,” (with Jennifer M. Morton) forthcoming in Luca Ferrero (ed.), Handbook in the Philosophy of Agency, Routledge.
+“Agency and Practical Reasoning” (with Jennifer M. Morton), 2022.
+In Luca Ferrero (ed.), Handbook in the Philosophy of Agency, Routledge.

 Unlike other ways of coming to act, for example as a result of habit or impulse, practical reasoning imprints our actions with the distinctive mark of rational full-blooded agency.
 This entry inquires into what practical reasoning consists in.

 “Présentation.
-L’empirisme rationaliste de Durkheim et Mauss,” Introduction to Émile Durkheim et Marcel Mauss (2017), De quelques formes primitives de classification, Presses Universitaires de France.
+L’empirisme rationaliste de Durkheim et Mauss,” 2017.
+Introduction to Émile Durkheim et Marcel Mauss, De quelques formes primitives de classification, Presses Universitaires de France.